fredgibbs/fredgibbs.github.io/courses/making-history/schedule.md

 ### Understanding History and its uses
 - Alice Dreger, [What is History?](http://alicedreger.com/what_is_history).
-The significance of the anecdote offered at the beginning of this piece is not explicitly stated, although it should be.
-The point here is that every time we ask WHY? about anything, we can focus on immediate practical implications (physics), or much larger structural, social explanations (history).
+The significance of the anecdote offered at the beginning of this piece is not explicitly stated, but it should be.
+The point here is that every time we ask WHY? about anything, we can focus either on immediate practical implications (physics), or on much larger structural, social explanations (history).
 They are both important because they provide different kinds of answers.
 Those who can move fluidly between these ways of thinking and understanding will be more astute problem solvers in any career.

 - Peter Sterns, [Why Study History](https://www.historians.org/about-aha-and-membership/aha-history-and-archives/historical-archives/why-study-history-(1998\)).

 - Popkin, Chapter 1: What is Historiography?, 15--25.
 This chapter outlines some interesting reasons for studying history and briefly explains different _kinds_ of history.
-The books makes a well-intentioned effort to not be exclusively Western, but it really is, and so the few brief non-Western sections here seem a bit forced.
+The books makes a well-intentioned effort to not be exclusively Western, but it really is (as is this course), and so the few brief non-Western sections here can seem a bit forced.
 Don't skip them, but don't worry about the details.

 {% include alert.html class='danger' title='Introductory Connections' text="
-Drawing from the set of readings for this introductory week, and as a way of getting to know each other just a little bit, answer the following : What kinds of history to you find interesting?
+Drawing from the set of readings for this introductory week, and as a way of getting to know each other just a little bit, answer the following: What kinds of history to you find interesting?
 What reasons for studying history have appealed to you (even if you didn't think explicitly about them until now)?

 GIMICK ALERT: Just for fun (apologies if this ends up being stupid), we're going to try to connect all our responses together.
 I'm going to start a thread on the Learn Discussion Board, and everyone is going to reply to the person who posted immediately before them.
-You don't need to respond directly or in depth to what the person says, but try your best to connect your post to the last one you can see in the thread.
+You don't need to respond directly or in depth to what the person says, but try your best to connect your post to the previous one.
 The post you will respond to will probably mention a historical topic or period that you're familiar with (or really dislike), or have been meaning to learn more about (or intend to avoid), and you can use that as your connection.
 You and your connection might like totally different topics for the same reason or the same topic for very different reasons.

 Standard reflection length (~200--250 words); 3 possible points for taking it seriously.
 "%}